 Antibiotics will be needed to treat any fish that have this disease.

 Platies are omnivore fish.
 In their natural environments, they like to eat algae, fish eggs, insects and other smaller fish or fries.
-In captivity, it is easy to feed them as they do not tend to be picky eaters and will eat anything that you offer them.
+In captivity, it’s easy to feed them because they don’t tend to be picky eaters and will eat just about anything that you give them.

 Commercial flakes, pellets, brine shrimp can be great sources of protein.
-Occasionally they can also be fed brine shrimp, bloodworms or tubifex.
+Occasionally they can also be fed bloodworms or tubifex worms.

 Platies should also be given plant food like algae wafers, flakes and spirulina.
-A varied diet will help them to get all the types of nutrients.
+A varied diet will help them get all the nutrients that they need.

-They should be fed 1 to 2 times every day.
+They should be fed 1 to 2 times a day.
 Platies can be greedy eaters so see how they behave when you feed them.
-If they act aggressively, you can increase the frequency of feeding or put the food in multiple places inside the tank.
-It will ensure all the fish in your tank get the food they need and the Platies do not become aggressive.
+If they act aggressively, you can increase the frequency of feeding or put the food in multiple places inside their tank.
+By feeding them in multiple places, it will ensure all the fish in your tank get the food they need and not just the Platies.

-Breeding Platy Fish is easy as they can be bred without a lot of attention from their owners.
-The males will always look for females to mate, so keeping 3 to 4 females with one male will help each female to get time to rest.
+Breeding Platy Fish is easy because they can be bred without a lot of attention from their owners.
+The males will always look for females to mate, and keeping 3 to 4 females with one male will help each female to get time to rest.

 Another good thing about Platies is that they give birth to fries (young fish), instead of laying eggs.
 Platies can give birth to as many as 80 fries at one time!
-Normal tank temperatures and water conditions will be enough to take care of the fries.
+Normal tank temperatures and water conditions are what the fries need to survive and thrive.

-One major concern is that parents are known to eat their fries.
+One possible concern is that Platies are known to eat their fries.
 Moving the fries to a separate growth tank will prevent the fries from getting eaten.